 10 tips for hiking with a dog at a glance

-When choosing a tour, it is advisable to ensure beforehand that …
+When choosing your tour and hiking holiday with your dog, it is advisable to make sure in advance that …

-Tip 2: Mum and dad are in charge
+Tip 2: Mum and dad are the ‘pack leaders’

 It is important that your dog obeys your commands, especially when other animals are around.
 Often herds of sheep, cows or wild animals can be found in alpine pastures.
 In addition, there’s a good chance you will meet other dogs along the way.
 The best thing is to review the important commands with your dog before the tour, so they understand your every word.

 The right equipment is essential not only for people, but also for dogs.
 Did you know that a lead is compulsory in many countries?
 A harness or jogging lead is ideal for sporting activities.

 Very important: Pack plenty of water for your four-legged companion!

 Tip 4: Safe and stress-free on public transport